Skip to content

 These fires have been the way for millions of years, and they will continue for millions after we’ve left; it is crucial to see when nature has come up with its own solution.

-So, now that we’ve probably gone a little more in-depth into the Florida sand pine scrub ecosystem, let’s get back to our Florida Scrub-Jays!
+So, now that we’ve probably gone a little more in-depth into the Florida oak scrub ecosystem, let’s get back to our Florida Scrub-Jays!

 Scrub-Jay Prefrontal Cortex & Behavior – Bird-Brained is a Complement